BuoyantIO/hazl-orders-playground/README.md

 ├── images                               <-- Images for the README ├── orders -> orders-oha-bb/orders-hpa
-├── orders-colorwheel                    <-- The Orders application, uses Colorwheel │   ├── orders-hpa-colorwheel            <-- The Orders application, with Horizontal Pod Autoscaling │   ├── orders-nohpa-colorwheel          <-- The Orders application, without Horizontal Pod Autoscaling │   ├── warehouse-config-120ms.yaml      <-- Manifest to configure 120ms of latency in Chicago warehouse
+├── orders-colorwheel                    <-- The Orders application, uses Colorwheel │   ├── orders-hpa                       <-- The Orders application, with Horizontal Pod Autoscaling │   ├── orders-nohpa                     <-- The Orders application, without Horizontal Pod Autoscaling │   ├── warehouse-config-120ms.yaml      <-- Manifest to configure 120ms of latency in Chicago warehouse
 │   ├── warehouse-config-80ms.yaml       <-- Manifest to configure 120ms of latency in Chicago warehouse
 │   └── warehouse-config.yaml            <-- Manifest to reset warehouse configuration